nsf-lrose/ams2023/README.md

 ### Acknowledgements

-We would like to thank Unidata, Julien Chastang, and Bobby Espinoza for their assistance setting up the JupyterHub server.
-The JupyterHub is supported by Unidata's Science Gateway (`doi:10.5065/688s-2w73`).
+We would like to thank Julien Chastang and Bobby Espinoza for their assistance setting up the JupyterHub server.
+The JupyterHub server is a part of Unidata's Science Gateway (`doi:10.5065/688s-2w73`).